Skip to Content

 Access Files Stored on a Network Attached Storage Device

-Wi-Fi technology makes it simple to set up a network attached storage device (NAS) on your network.
+Wi-Fi technology makes it simple to set up a network-attached storage device (NAS) on your network.
 A NAS device has many benefits that make it worthwhile for many people.
-With a NAS device you can affordably get terabytes of storage for all of your media files without ever paying a monthly or yearly subscription fee.
-This can make a NAS device highly cost effective if you have lot of files to store.
+With a NAS device, you can affordably get terabytes of storage for all of your media files without ever paying a monthly or yearly subscription fee.
+This can make a NAS device highly cost-effective if you have a lot of files to store.

-A NAS device is attached to your local network, this means that no internet access is required to use a NAS.
+A NAS device is attached to your local network.
+This means that no internet access is required to use a NAS.
 It also means that your data is potentially safer than it is with a cloud storage option.
-Although cloud storage is also pretty safe these days as long as you are using a strong password and 2 factor authentication (2FA).
+However, cloud storage is also pretty safe these days as long as you are using a strong password and 2-factor authentication (2FA).

 Stream Media From a Network Attached Storage Device